sarmadkhalil/contour/README.md

 php artisn key:generate
 ```

-Create database in phpmyadmin
+Create database in phpmyadmin.
-Edit the .env file in the project folder and add the database name, user and password set
+Edit the .env file in the project folder and add the database name, user and password.
 Run php artisan migrate

 ```
 php artisan migrate
 ```

-After migration run php artisan db:seed, to add all the data from json files to database
+After migration, run php artisan db:seed, to add all the data from json files to database

 ```
 php artisan db:seed